GL43 and GL45

 It is also important that as well as complying with the law, both in relation to this interim licensing regime and wider, we should also comply with established best practices for sustainable shooting, as detailed in the Code of Good Shooting Practice and the relevant sector codes of practice.

-BASC members should initially contact their regional centre for assistance.
+BASC members should initially contact their regional team for help.
 We can also assist members in checking if their pens/intended release sites are within 500m of an EPS designation and support with the individual licence process if required.